Esha-Sharmaa/Esha-Sharmaa/README.md

 - 🌱 I’m currently learning **Typescript**

-- 💬 sk me about my impressive collection of unfinished projects <br>
-  and the ideas that never saw the light of day
+- 💬 sk me about my impressive collection of unfinished projects and the ideas that never saw the light of day

 - 📫 How to reach me: [**eshasharmakb22@gmail.com**].